nitrog7/nl-aurelia-skeleton/README.md

 ## Run in Developer Mode

 This debugger task will run [BrowserSync](http://www.browsersync.io).
 This will reload the server automatically as well as refresh the browser to view live changes.
 Source files (html, css, and js) will not be minified.
+LESS files will be compiled into CSS.
+CSS will be then auto-prefixed for the browsers specified in the config.

 * To run in debug mode, execute the following command: